TryGhost/express-hbs/README.md

     {{!< LAYOUT}}

-To define a block placeholder in layout.
+To declare a block placeholder in layout.

     {{{block "pageScripts"}}}

 To define block content in a page.

     {{contentFor "pageScripts"}}
       CONTENT HERE
     {{/contentFor}}